Arsunt/TR2Main/README.md

 ## Getting Started

-You may download patched Tomb2.exe, TR2Main.dll [from here](binaries/), put them in your game folder and just launch.
-Also you may build TR2Main.dll yourself and use it with patched Tomb2.exe.
+You may download patched Tomb2.exe, TR2Main.dll from [releases](https://github.com/Arsunt/TR2Main/releases), put them in your game folder and just launch.
+Also you may build TR2Main.dll yourself and use it with patched Tomb2.exe from [here](/binaries).
 You will need DirectX SDK 5/7 to build the DLL.

 ## Changelog